Gracin Raz

 Gracin Raz (born April 25, 1997) is an American professional stock car racing driver who has competed in the NASCAR K&N Pro Series East and the NASCAR K&N Pro Series West.
-He is the older brother of fellow racing driver Kole Raz, who has competed in the now ARCA Menards Series West, as well as the main ARCA Menards Series.
+He is the older brother of fellow racing driver Kole Raz, who has competed in the now ARCA Menards Series West, as well as the main ARCA Menards Series and the NASCAR O'Reilly Auto Parts Series.

 Raz has also previously competed in series such as the Northwest Super Late Model Series, the SRL Spears Southwest Tour Series, the Northwest Pro-4 Alliance Challenge Series, and the Budweiser Crown Series.

 Motorsports results

 NASCAR

 (key) (Bold - Pole position awarded by qualifying time.
 Italics - Pole position earned by points standings or practice time. * – Most laps led.)